flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 ; => {:name "Jacob"} <- that's not a were_records.WereWolf
 ```

-When you create a new record type, you can extend a protocol:
+When you create a new record type, you extend a protocol:

 ```clojure
 (defprotocol WereCreature